Emmotes/ic_spoilers/docs/trixie.md

     "id": 2729,
     "flavour_text": "",
     "description": {
-        "desc": "If Trixie still has Trick stacks left after stunning all enemies on the screen, she uses the extra stacks to increase the damage a random enemy takes by $amount% for 5 seconds.
+        "desc": "If Trixie still has Trick stacks left after stunning all enemies on the screen, she uses the extra stacks to increase the damage a random enemy takes by $amount% for $(debilitate_time) seconds.
 These debuffs can apply to the same enemy multiple times and stack multiplicatively."
     },
     "effect_keys": [
         {
-            "effect_string": "trixie_debilitating_dust,100"
+            "effect_string": "trixie_debilitating_dust,100",
+            "off_when_benched": true,
+            "debilitate_time": 5
         }
     ],
     "requirements": "",
-    "graphic_id": 29130,
+    "graphic_id": 29128,
-    "large_graphic_id": 29122,
+    "large_graphic_id": 29120,
     "properties": {
         "is_formation_ability": true,
         "owner_use_outgoing_description": true,